Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: Introduction

 In this paper, we introduce and study a non-Abelian kagome lattice model that has both time-reversal and inversion symmetries.
 The model shows interesting flat bands and topological phases.
-Flat bands have attracted a great attention recently due to a variety of interesting phenomena they can provide \cite{Green10PRB_Flat, Tang11PRL_Flat, Sun11PRL_Flat, Neupert11PRL_Flat, Pal18PRB_Flat, Montambaux18PRL_Flat, Jiang19PRB_Flat, Mizoguchi19PRB_Flat, Lim20PRB_Flat}.
+Flat bands have attracted a great deal of attention recently due to a variety of interesting phenomena they can provide \cite{Ohgushi_prb00, Green10PRB_Flat, Tang11PRL_Flat, Sun11PRL_Flat, Neupert11PRL_Flat, pal_fractal_prb18, Pal18PRB_Flat, Montambaux18PRL_Flat, Jiang19PRB_Flat, fengliu_prb19, Mizoguchi19PRB_Flat, Lim20PRB_Flat, dashuai_arxiv20} and have been studied experimentally in the kagome magnet $\mathrm{Co_3Sn_2S_2}$ \cite{jiaxin_np19} and the kagome metal CoSn \cite{liu_nc20, jiaxin_nc20, Kang_nc20}.
 In our model, the energy bands and conditions for the presence of flat bands could be obtained analytically, allowing an apparent understanding about the flat band physics.
-Moreover, the gapped phases of our model all connect to each other due to the closure of band gap occurring only at discrete points of the Brillouin zone, i.e., they belong to the same phase.
+Moreover, the gapped phases of our model all connect to each other due to the closure of a band gap occurring only at discrete points of the parameter space, i.e., they belong to the same phase.
 Using different techniques, we demonstrate that this unique gapped phase is a $Z_2$ topological phase.

+We would like to note that flat bands and topological phases have been studied previously in kagome lattices \cite{Green10PRB_Flat, Guo09PRB_kagome, wuming_pra10, Bolens19PRB_kagome}.
+However, the main mechanism to induce topological phases in these works is spin-orbit coupling, which appears in certain solid-state materials.
+In the present work, the mechanism we consider is a non-Abelian gauge potential, which does not exist naturally in solid-state materials, but could be created in engineered quantum systems, such as cold atomic gases trapped in optical lattices.
+This setup results in analytically solvable energy band structures and interesting physics, e.g., the existence of a unique topological gapped phase in the whole parameter space.

 The paper is organized as follows.
-In Sec.\ref{sec:model}, we present the model and discuss its symmetry properties.
+In Sec.\ref{sec:model} we present the model and discuss its symmetry properties.
 Flat band physics is then studied in Sec.\ref{sec:Flat band}.
-Next, in Sec. \ref{sec:Z_2 topology}, we investigate the topological features of the gapped phases and finally we conclude in Sec. \ref{sec:conclusion}.
+In Sec. \ref{sec:Z_2 topology} we investigate the topological features of the gapped phases In Sec. \ref{sec:conclusion} we summarize and provide an outlook for future work.